 How do I start a savings account?

 Opening a new checking or savings account is simple.
 A trustworthy local bank can help you with every step of the process and answer any questions you might have.
 At Muncy Bank, we take the time to make sure our customers are fully informed about their accounts and all of their banking options.
 If you aren’t getting the most out of your finances by maintaining both a checking and savings account, now is a great time to start!
-Contact our knowledgeable employees via email or phone, or visit one of our convenient locations in Muncy, Hughesville, Clarkstown, Montoursville, Dewart, Avis, Montgomery and Linden.
+Contact our knowledgeable employees via email or phone, or visit one of our convenient locations in Muncy, Hughesville, Clarkstown, Montoursville, Dewart, Avis, Montgomery, Linden, and South Williamsport.
 We look forward to helping you set up your new savings account!

 Read more about savings accounts in "How To Build A Budget And Save Money."